khulnasoft-lab/malicious-packages/CONTRIBUTING.md

 ## Contributing OSV Reports

-We accept new reports of infected packages that are within [scope](README.md#scope), and updates to any existing report in the database.
+We accept new reports of malicious packages that are within [scope](README.md#scope), and updates to any existing report in the database.

 **Note:** This process is new and untested, it will change and evolve over time.
-We welcome [suggestions](https://github.com/khulnasoft-lab/infected-packages/issues/new) on how the process can be improved.
+We welcome [suggestions](https://github.com/khulnasoft-lab/malicious-packages/issues/new) on how the process can be improved.

 ### Via Pull Request

 #### New Individual Report

-1. If needed, create the directory under `./infected/` for the report to live in.
+1. If needed, create the directory under `./malicious/` for the report to live in.
     - Directories are formatted `[ecosystem]/[package_name]`, with no escaping of slashes.
-      (e.g. `./infected/go/github.com/ossf/package-analysis/` or
+      (e.g. `./malicious/go/github.com/khulnasoft-lab/package-analysis/` or
-      `./infected/npm/@example/package/`).
+      `./malicious/npm/@example/package/`).
     - If you're unsure, once the PR is created this will be checked by a GitHub action.
 1. Create the JSON file with the name `MAL-0000-[name].json`.
 Where